 Tackling childbirth sepsis in Malawi

-Sepsis - when infection overwhelms & shuts down vital organs - is one of the biggest killers of mothers worldwide.
-We're working with clinicians, midwives, communities and policy makers in Malawi to improve early recognition and treatment of sepsis so that fewer mothers & their babies die.
+Sepsis, when infection overwhelms & shuts down vital organs, is one of the biggest killers of mothers worldwide; but it's preventable.
+We work with clinicians, midwives, communities and policy makers in Malawi to improve early recognition and treatment of sepsis so that fewer mothers and babies die

 March 2018 - March 2019